New Zealand scrambles to find source of new virus infections

 WELLINGTON, New Zealand (AP) — Health authorities in New Zealand were scrambling Wednesday to trace the source of a new outbreak of the coronavirus as the nation's largest city went back into lockdown.

+Director-General of Health Ashley Bloomfield said one of the people who tested positive works at an Americold food cold-storage facility in Auckland, which was being swabbed to check if it was possible source of the infections.

+“We do know from studies overseas that actually, the virus can survive in some refrigerated environments for quite some time,” he said.

-Authorities have found four cases of the virus in one Auckland household from an unknown source, the first reported cases of local transmission in the country in 102 days.
-The news came as an unpleasant surprise to many and raised questions about whether the nation's general election would go ahead as planned next month.
+The cluster came as an unpleasant surprise to many and raised questions about whether the nation's general election would go ahead as planned next month.

-Authorities said two of the people who had tested positive had traveled to the tourist city of Rotorua last weekend while suffering symptoms, and they were now trying to track their movements.
+Bloomfield said two of the people who had tested positive had traveled to the city of Rotorua while suffering symptoms over recent days and had visited several tourist attractions.

-“We are working with urgency to find out what places the family may have visited while in Rotorua over the weekend," Director-General of Health Ashley Bloomfield said.
-“But the important thing is here, people in Rotorua and indeed around the country should be vigilant about their health and seek advice if they have symptoms.”
+“People in Rotorua and indeed around the country should be vigilant about their health and seek advice if they have symptoms," he said.

 Auckland was moved to Alert Level 3 at midday Wednesday, a designation initially set to continue through midnight Friday.
 That means that non-essential workers are required to stay home, while bars, restaurants and most businesses will be closed.